DeepWok/mase/machop/sphinx_docs/source/modules/documentation/tutorials/passes/interface/masert/tensorrt/tensorRT_quantization_tutorial.md

-# Welcome To the TensorRT Quantization Tutorial!
+# TensorRT Quantization Tutorial

 This notebook is designed to show the features of the TensorRT passes integrated into MASE as part of the MASERT framework.
+The following demonstrations were run on a NVIDIA RTX A2000 GPU with a Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz CPU.

-## Section 1. int8 Quantization
+## Section 1.
+INT8 Quantization
 Firstly, we will show you how to do a int8 quantization of a simple model, `jsc-toy`, and compare the quantized model to the original model using the `Machop API`.
 The quantization process is split into the following stages, each using their own individual pass, and are explained in depth at each subsection:

 1. [Fake quantization](#section-11-fake-quantization): `tensorrt_fake_quantize_transform_pass`